DefGuard/docs/features/notifications/new-version-notifications.md

 # New version notifications

-Defguard will periodically (every 6 hours) check for a new version, If there is one that is newer than the current one, a toast will be displayed in the admin dashboard.
+Defguard will periodically (every 6 hours) check for a new version.
+If there is one that is newer than the current one, a toast will be displayed in the admin dashboard.

 <figure><img src="../../.gitbook/assets/new-version-snackbar.png" alt=""></figure>